focus-editor/focus/LOG.md

     - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)

 - Don't skip spaces when editing with multiple cursors
+- Make sure new files are colorised properly when they are saved

 - Drop a folder into the editor to add it to workspace